timmonfette1/Descope.Net/README.md

 [![build and test](https://github.com/timmonfette1/Descope.Net/actions/workflows/dotnet-ci.yml/badge.svg)](https://github.com/timmonfette1/Descope.Net/actions/workflows/dotnet-ci.yml)

-This SDK is currently in active development.
+This SDK is currently archived.

-There are no promises on functionality, stability, nor any promises on all API endpoints being included.
-This will be continually updated, and it is liable to have breaking changes with any commit.
+While progress was made, Descope is missing critical features I'd need for my applications and is frequently being updated, so for now, I'm archiving this.
+I might come back and finish it at a later date, but not right now as I have other priorities I'd like to focus on.